 If you own a funeral parlor and are experiencing slow business, you may want to look into the marketing strategies used by wedding services to improve their business and boost their income.
 A lot of companies serving in the wedding industry have boosted their incomes by personalizing their services.
 The buzz word in the service industry today is ‘personalization.’
 The ideas that wedding companies use in personalizing their services could also be applied to your funeral services.
 After all, your business shares a lot in common with the wedding industry.
-So, here are some wedding personalization ideas that you can use to personalize funeral services and thereby boost your income.
+So, here are some wedding personalization ideas that you can use to personalize cremation service and thereby boost your income.

 - Think Of Unique Ways To Display Photos